 The Lawrenceville School is pleased to announce it has received funding for a baseline study of water quality in the campus stream known as the Shipetaukin Creek that is part of the Delaware River Basin.
 The Fair Play Foundation of Wilmington, Delaware, led by Blaine Philips P'22 will support a partnership beginning in the spring of 2020 with the internationally-recognized Stroud Water Research Center of Avondale, Pennsylvania.

-The Lawrenceville School solar array consists of a 30-acre, 6.1 megawatt solar facility.
-A total of 24,934 solar panels generate 90 percent of the School's needs.
-The array offsets nearly 4,000 metric tons of carbon dioxide annually, the equivalent of taking over 850 cars off the road annually.
-During the day, the panels produce nearly twice the amount of energy needed by the School.
-The excess is exported to the local electrical utility, Public Service Electric & Gas (PSE&G) and credited to the School.
-The School draws energy from PSE&G after sundown.
+The Lawrenceville School solar array consists of a 30-acre, 6.1 megawatt solar facility from a total of 24,934 solar panels.
+The array offsets over 4,000 metric tons of carbon dioxide annually, the equivalent of taking 850 cars off the road each year.
+Power from the panels is sold as Renewable Energy Credits on the open market.
+As an energy provider, the panels help our local utility fulfill its state-mandated renewable energy targets.

 Green Building and Carbon Emissions